 Using the “very easy to use” Grants Search tool, Dougal identified the Turn2us Elizabeth Finn Fund as a possible source of help.
-After going through our application process, to identify his needs and confirm he qualified for our support, Dougal was awarded a one-off grant of £1,500.
+After going through the application process, to identify his needs and confirm he qualified for the fund's support, Dougal was awarded a one-off grant of £1,500.

 Signposting to other services

-The Turn2us Elizabeth Finn fund can often also signpost applicants to other services that might be able to help them.
-Dougal was prompted to contact his energy provider, Scottish Power, regarding the bills he had been unable to pay.
-He was able to claim help from their hardship fund and have them written off.
+The Turn2us Elizabeth Finn Fund can often also signpost applicants to other services that might be able to help them.
+Dougal was prompted to contact his energy provider regarding the bills he had been unable to pay.
+He was able to claim help from the supplier's hardship fund.